Botanical Name: Cuphea ignea

 The flowers appear in abundance from early summer to late fall.
 They're about 1 in (2.5 cm) long, growing singly from the axils of the leaves.

 This evergreen sub-shrub is fast-growing, reaching its mature height in a year.
 Narrow leaves are 2 in (5 cm) long and densely cover the woody stems.
 Prune it quite a bit to keep it small and bushy, when growing Cigar Plant indoors.

 Repot in spring when this shrubby plant gets crowded.
 Use a pot with drainage holes to prevent overwatering -- it will rot at the base if the soil gets too soggy.
 A terra cotta pot is ideal, because it "breathes" allowing the soil to dry out faster.

 Dry, crunchy leaves that fall off is often caused by cold drafts or dry air.
 Keep cigar plant away from windows, doors, and heat/AC vents.
 If indoor air is dry, take a look at "Humidity" tips below for easy solutions.

 Height: 2 ft (60 cm)

 Water: Spring through fall, water thoroughly.
 Allow the soil to dry slightly between waterings, but don't allow it to dry out completely.
 Keep the soil slightly drier in winter.

 Temperature: Average room 65-75°F/18-24°C. If you move your cigar plant outdoors for the summer, don't worry -- it can take the heat.
 It won't, however, tolerate temperatures below 50°F/10°C.

-Fertilizer: Feed every 2 weeks spring through fall with a high-potassium liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks spring through fall with a balanced, water-soluble fertilizer diluted by half.

 Propagation: Take 3 in (7.5 cm) stem tip cuttings in summer and root them in moist perlite.
 Once rooted, transplant them in separate pots with fresh potting mix.
 Sow seeds in early spring, keeping them warm and moist.